Samsung Galaxy S II: Bell Mobility – Models GT-I9100M and SGH-I757M

-Bell's Galaxy S II (Model GT-I9100M) Samsung Galaxy S II is identical to the international version except that its model number is GT I9100M.
-All custom ROMs running on international versions can be flashed to bell's Galaxy S II also.
+Bell's Galaxy S II is identical to the international version, except that its model number is GT-I9100M.
+All custom ROMs running on I9100 international versions can be flashed to the I9100M.

-Bell's Samsung Galaxy S II HD LTE (Model SGH-I757M) is identical to the cancelled AT&T's Skyrocket HD hence making the device another variant of the South Korean model of the Galaxy S II HD LTE.
+Bell's Galaxy S II HD LTE (Model SGH-I757M) is identical to the cancelled AT&T Skyrocket HD hence making the device another variant of the South Korean model of the Galaxy S II HD LTE.
 One difference between the South Korean model and the Bell Mobility model is the lack of a physical home button, instead, four capacitive buttons are used, one of which directly replaces the physical home button.
 The specification of the device is identical to the South Korean model.
 However, different frequencies bands are enabled on this device.

 Rogers – Models SGH-I727R and SGH-I927

 The Rogers Galaxy S II LTE (Model SGH-I727R) is identical to the AT&T Skyrocket, and features a larger screen 4.52", a bigger battery 1,850 mAh, and a different 1.5 GHz Qualcomm processor.

 Rogers' Galaxy S Glide (Model SGH-I927) is the same phone with the same specs as the AT&T's Captivate Glide, except the carrier logo is on the back instead of behind the front glass panel.

-Rogers launched the Samsung Galaxy S II LTE, launching in Fall 2011, soon after its LTE Launch in Toronto.
+Rogers launched the Galaxy S II LTE in fall 2011, soon after its LTE launch in Toronto.